 You will then be asked to enter an ID for your mod itself.
 You should pick a different ID for each of your mods, but otherwise it doesn't matter much.
 (Assuming you chose a unique author ID above, someone else choosing the same mod ID as your mod won't cause any conflicts.)

 The mod upgrader will now attempt to upgrade the mod!
 Depending on the size of your mod, this will take between a few seconds to a few minutes, and you should see a bunch of text whizzing by as it upgrades.
 With any luck, it will finish without crashing.

-If the upgrade completes successfully, you should now test your mod to make sure it loads and works properly in the 0.14.0 preview build.
+If the upgrade completes successfully, you should now test your mod to make sure it loads and works properly in 0.14.0.
 Move it into your

 Mods folder (if it's not already there), turn it on, and restart the game.
 (You may want to also temporarily remove the old version of the mod, just to be 100% sure that you're testing the upgraded version.)
 Test your mod for any crashes during loading or gameplay or other issues.
 If something isn't working, please post here describing the problem and providing a link to download your mod so that I can look into fixing the upgrader.